Child Protection & Outreach Policy

 8.2 Pastoral Outreach to Individuals, Families and Faith Communities

-The Coordinator of the Office of Outreach & Prevention will be available to coordinate assistance for the immediate pastoral care of persons who claim to have been violated by a member of the clergy or other diocesan personnel.
+The Director of the Office of Outreach & Prevention will be available to coordinate assistance for the immediate pastoral care of persons who claim to have been violated by a member of the clergy or other diocesan personnel.
 An ongoing pastoral response to those individuals who report abuse, their immediate families and to affected faith communities will be offered in order to promote a continued process of healing and reconciliation.
 Specific pastoral responses may include:

 a.
 Attentive listening and expressions of compassion and support